 How did it turn out?
 I LOVE my new salad dressing, find it absolutely fantastic.
-It won’t go with all kind of salads, but for a somewhat more “exotic” mix it’s just perfect.
+It won’t go with all types of salads, but for a somewhat more “exotic” mix it’s just perfect.

 Before you start on the salad, prepare the dough for the manakiseh as it has to prove for an hour.
 The salad and dressing ingredients are really a “mix according to your preference” thing, hence no detailed amounts of ingredients.
 I also considered adding some finely chopped red chilli to the dressing but I really liked it the way it was.
 You can either grill the halloumi cheese plain, or marinate it in olive oil with a spice of your choice; I used the same Lebanese spice mix I used for the flatbread.